ron8t/skills-communicate-using-markdown/index.md

 - [ ] Turn on GitHub Pages
 - [ ] Outline my portfolio
 - [ ] Introduce myself to the world

+it is a great experience studing github skills